max-fish/covid-19-contact-tracing-app/README.md

 1. Install the Flutter SDK from here: [https://flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install).
 2. Make sure to set the PATH variable as mentioned to access the Flutter command-line interface.
+3. Install Cocoapods from here: [https://cocoapods.org](https://cocoapods.org)
+4. Make sure Cocoapods accessible from the command line.
-3. Run `flutter doctor` in the command line to make sure the framework is up to date.
+5. Run `flutter doctor` in the command line to make sure the Flutter SDK properly installed.
-4. Navigate to the root directly of the project and run `flutter create .` to generate the necessary iOS and Android build files.
+6. Navigate to the root directory of this project.
-(The period after `create` is very important!
-Without it, a new Flutter project will be created inside the existing one.)
-5. Run `flutter packages get` to get the necessary dependencies.
+7. Run `flutter packages get` to get the necessary Flutter dependencies.
+8. Navigate to the ios folder
+9. Run `pod install` to get the necessary ios dependencies.

 ## Running tests
 1. Navigate to the root directly of this project in the command line.